tecolicom/App-ansicolumn/README.md

 # CALCULATION

-As for **--height**, **--width** and **--pane-width** options, besides giving numeric digits, you can calculate the number using terminal size.
+As for **--height**, **--width**, $**--pane** and **--pane-width** options, besides giving numeric digits, you can calculate the number using terminal size.
 If the expression contains non-digit character, it is evaluated as a Reverse Polish Notation with the terminal size pushed on the stack.

     OPTION              VALUE
     =================   =========================